notyalca/projectTynamo/README.md

 ## Installation

 Clone this project.
-Use nodemon to watch and restart the server when the routes file changes
+Then run:

     npm install
-    npm install -g nodemon

-## Running the applicationAdd
+## Running the application

-    nodemon --watch ${yourConfigDirectory} app/server.js
+    node app.js